-The(Acting) Head of Department - Viv Gibbs who is responsible for the strategic planning and management of the Department of Allied Health Professions.
+The (Acting) Head of Department - Viv Gibbs who is responsible for the strategic planning and management of the Department of Allied Health Professions.

-Associate Head - Steve Evans
+Associate Head - Steve Evans.

-Programme Leaders - Sarah Zelley and Andrea Maggs (RT and Oncology) and Karen Dunmall (DI) who are responsible for the planning, implementation and monitoring of their particular programmes.
+Programme leaders - Sarah Zelley (RT and Oncology) and Karen Dunmall (DI) who are responsible for the planning, implementation and monitoring of their particular programmes.

-Module Leaders - (see pages 10-22 and page 31) who are responsible for the planning, implementation and monitoring of their particular modules.
+Module Leaders-(see pages 9-20 and page 30) who are responsible for the planning, implementation and monitoring of their particular modules.

-Senior Lecturers - (see page 31) who, together with the above, are responsible for the planning and delivery of individual modules.
+Senior Lecturers (See page 30) who, together with the above, are responsible for the planning and delivery of individual modules.
 They also have a role as clinical link lecturers, supporting students whilst they are on placement.

-Associate and specialist lecturers who are experts within their field and support the academic teaching staff.
+Associate and specialist lecturers are experts within their field support the academic teaching.

-- 3.6.1 Clinical Personnel.
-Each clinical department has named radiographers (Practice Educators) who are responsible for supervising students whilst on placement and arranging clinical assessments. - 3.7 Examinations and Assessment.
+3.6.1 Clinical Personnel.
+Each clinical department has named radiographers (Practice Educators) who are responsible for supervising students whilst on placement and arranging clinical assessments.

+3.7 Examinations and Assessment.
 Examinations occur at several points during the academic year.
-Each module handbook will detail the assessments required and the dates for coursework submission..
-Examination dates will be given 8 weeks prior to the assessment.
+Each module handbook will detail the assessments required and the dates for coursework submission.
+Examination dates will be given prior to the assessment.
 However, these are only a part of the assessment process and in order to pass from one year to the next and eventually receive their degree, students are required to pass all of the academic and clinical components of the course.

 Much thought has been given to the appropriate assessment method in each module.
-Coursework is used extensively throughout the course and includes essays, case studies, poster, wiki, seminar presentations and Objective Structured Clinical Examinations (OSCE's).
+Coursework is used extensively throughout the course and includes essays, poster, wiki, seminar presentations and Objective Structured Clinical Examinations (OSCE's).